-A cornerstone of the wisdom of the Rich Dad, Poor Dad books, was real estate is a good investment because the population will always grow.
+A growing population is a cornerstone of the wisdom of the Rich Dad, Poor Dad books.
+Real estate is a good investment because the population will always grow.

-More people will need more places to live and property will be more valuable.
+More people will need more places to live and the property will be more valuable.

 The turbulent economy over the recent past has taught many that always never happens.
-So what if the US has a declining population?
+So what if the US does not have a growing population?

 Fewer people will need fewer places to live and property will be less valuable.